SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

 # `Dynamic` RBAC Authentication

-Arkos offers a **Static RBAC (Config-Based)** system, ideal for predefined roles and permissions where access control is managed through configuration files.
-It’s a simple yet flexible approach for setting up authentication and role-based access in your application.
+**Arkos** offers a **Dynamic RBAC (Database-Based)** system, ideal for applications that require flexible, runtime-configurable roles and permissions.
+This approach allows you to define and modify access controls directly through your database, making it perfect for larger applications where permission structures may evolve over time.

-### Key Concepts
+## Key Concepts

-- **Roles & Permissions**: Users can be assigned one or more roles (strings or enums) within the User model through the `role` field for single role or `roles` for multiple roles.
-Each role determines what actions the user is allowed to perform.
-- **Model-Specific Auth Config**: Each model can have its own access control and authentication configuration, allowing granular control over which actions require authentication and which roles can perform them.
+- **Database-Driven Permissions**: Unlike Static RBAC, permissions are stored in the database and can be modified at runtime without code changes.
+- **Required Models**: The system uses dedicated models (`AuthRole`, `AuthPermission`, `UserRole`) to manage roles and permissions.
+- **Resource-Action Control**: Permissions are defined as combinations of resources (models) and actions (view, create, update, delete).
+- **Model-Specific Public Routes**: You can still configure which routes are public using auth config files as Static Authentication, but role-based access is managed in the database.

-### How It Works
+## How It Works

-1. **User Model Required Fields**: To use **Arkos** Built-in Auth System (ABAS) you must define a Userl model and it must contain some required fields, [see here](/docs/advanced-guide/static-rbac-authentication#defining-the-user-model).
-2. **User Roles**: The `role` or `roles` fields in the **User** model can be a string or an enum, representing a single role (e.g., `admin`) or multiple roles (e.g., `admin`, `editor`).
-3. **Auth Config Files**: Each model can have a custom authentication configuration file.
-This file defines which actions require authentication and which roles can perform them.
+1. **Required Models Setup**: You must implement specific models (`AuthRole`, `AuthPermission`, `UserRole`) in your Prisma schema.
+2. **User Association**: Users are associated with roles through the `UserRole` relation model.
+3. **Permission Checks**: **Arkos** automatically checks permissions from the database when requests are made.
+4. **Public Routes**: Configure authentication requirements (public vs. authenticated) through auth config files same as Static Authentication.

-### Setting Up Authentication Mode To Static
+## Setting Up Authentication Mode To Dynamic

 ```ts
 // src/app.ts